SimplyBamboo/NetCodec/README.md

 ## Installation

-1. Put things in the right places
+1. Download this repository

-2. Place the built model in ReplicatedStorage
+2. Drag the `src/shared` and its contents into Roblox Studio's ReplicatedStorage

 ## Quick Start